aleclee1005/AIAvatar/build-AISalesAvatarEN.md

 ---

-This guide is designed for global 🌍 enterprise developers and individual explorers.
+This guide is designed for enterprise developers and individual explorers worldwide🌍.
 We’ll walk you through building an AI-powered digital sales assistant capable of:

 🧠 **Listening**